lmcmicu/for-testing-with-droid/README.md

 # for-testing-with-droid
-This is a repository that is used to test DROID
+This is a repository that is used to test DROID.